 The Publishing subdivision is expected to be highly affected by the COVID-19 pandemic.
 Demand for newspaper, magazine and book publishing is anticipated to decline as many consumers limit their spending on discretionary goods.
 However, declining demand for book publishing is expected to be partly offset by some consumers stocking up on books as a home entertainment option.

-Travel restrictions are anticipated to reduce demand for educational books used in higher education settings, as many international students remain abroad and will likely suspend their studies.
+Travel restrictions are anticipated to reduce demand for educational books used in higher education settings, as many international students remain abroad and will likely suspend their studies during the pandemic.

 Newspaper publishers have reported significant declines in advertising revenue due to the COVID-19 outbreak, with News Corp Australia announcing that it would close 60 regional newspapers.
 In May 2020, News Corp Australia announced that most of its regional and community newspaper titles would move to online-only publication.
-Regional media publisher Australian Community Media announced in mid-April that it would stop publishing several of its newspapers and close some of its printing facilities due to falling revenue.
-The day after Australian Community Media's announcement, the Federal Government announced a \$50.0 million support package for public interest journalism in rural and regional areas.
+Regional media publisher Australian Community Media (ACM) announced in mid-April that it would stop publishing several of its newspapers and close some of its printing facilities due to falling revenue.
+The day after ACM's announcement, the Federal Government announced a \$50.0 million support package for public interest journalism in rural and regional areas.
 The package aims to bolster regional and remote TV broadcasters, newspapers and radio stations.
 In June 2020, the government announced that 107 organisations will receive funding from this support package in 2020-21, with \$18.0 million in funds slated to support publishing businesses.
-Australian Community Media also announced that it would resume publishing some of its regional titles, citing the support package and the JobKeeper wage subsidy scheme.
-Declines in advertising spending have also affected magazine publishers, with Bauer Media announcing in April 2020 that it would temporarily suspend publication of some of its magazine titles.
-Bauer Media subsequently sold its Australian magazine operations to private equity fund Mercury Capital in June 2020.
+ACM also announced in June that it would resume publishing some of its regional titles, citing the support package and the JobKeeper wage subsidy scheme.